harshaljagtap6/react-gym-app/README.md

 # Get Fit and Fine
 Get fit and Fine is workout help webapplication, which helps youin selecting workout exercises based on your muscle preference and goals.
-Just select your muscle target, your program and goals, an viaola!!!
+Just select your muscle target, your program and goals, an viola!!!
 You have your personalised workout planner.

 [Demo](https://getfitandfine.netlify.app)